Automating Boundary Filling in Cubical Type Theories: Finding Kan fillers

 The CSP contains a variable for any side of the boundary that is not left open, the domains contain pairs representing all contortions of a cell $p$ into the needed dimension.
 The first set of constraints ensures that all sides agree with the goal boundary, while the second set of constraints makes sure that all sides have mutually matching boundaries.

 If $Ope$ contains only sides which are unspecified in $\phi$, a solution \Call{KanCSP}{$\phi, Ope$} is a solution to the boundary problem $\phi$:

 When calling the solver, one has to carefully consider which underlying contortion theory one should choose.
-For higher-dimensional problems, the De Morgan contortions are often too unwieldy since the domain of the poset maps grows with the even Dedekind numbers, which in the following example would mean we would have to consider of the order of $D(6)^2 = 7\,828\,354^2$ possible contortions.
-As the cube in the example can be constructed without reversals it is more expedient to use the Dedekind contortion theory.
+For higher-dimensional problems, the De Morgan contortions are often too unwieldy since the domain of the poset maps grows with the even Dedekind numbers.

+Take for example the Eckmann-Hilton argument, the cubical version of which we introduced in \S\ref{sec:intro}.
+If we were to solve the cube presented in \autoref{eh-cubical} using De Morgan contortions, we would have to consider of the order of $D(6)^2 = 7\,828\,354^2$ possible contortions.
+Since the cube in the example can be constructed without reversals, it is more expedient to instead use the Dedekind contortion theory, leading to a different filler than that depicted in \autoref{eh-inverses} and \autoref{eh-degeneracy}.